 (commuter day runs from 9:00am-9:00pm)

-This is an exceptional camp, extremely well-organized, and with a vision to provide campers with a simply awesome 5-day overall camp experience.
-A progressive and relevant teaching curriculum, creative and fun competitions highlighted by our daily ladder games and our week-long evening 9v9 league games.
+This is an exceptional camp, extremely well-organized, and with a vision to provide campers with a simply awesome 5-day overall camp experience featuring a progressive and relevant teaching curriculum, creative and fun competitions.
 This is a great camp for players who are looking to sharpen their games and be inspired not only to improve as a player, but to have fun while getting better.
 Our concerted emphasis on team building and character development, which is a very intentional piece of camp, will inspire your son not only to be a better player through his high school years, but a better teammate and leader as well.

 Campers can choose to register as Resident Campers (stay overnight with us in the dorm), or as Commuter Campers.
 Campers who choose to commute stay overnight at home, and join us each morning for the start of the morning teaching session.
 The commuter day runs from 8:30am-9:00pm daily, and commuters essentially only miss staying overnight and breakfast each day, but otherwise do everything between 8:30am and 9pm that resident campers do.